KasiaGibert/Portfolio/README.md

 - ISTQB Certified Tester Foundation Level

 ## Courses
+- Dare IT Mentoring is a 4-month program where I work with my mentor on my Software Tester skills
 - Udemy
   -	The basics of manual software testing
   -	Practical software testing course